-- Windows is not very clever at managing environement Path… Adding useful directory to path manually is often required
+- Windows is not very clever at managing environment Path… Adding useful directory to path manually is often required

 When you run the python installer, select custom installation.
-Then check these option :
+Then check these options :

-To check if everything is installed properly, open a terminal.
+To check if everything is installed properly, open a terminal and type

 $ python --version Python 3.9.1